vitapoon/MechaCar_Statistical_Analysis/README.md

 ## Here are the summary results from the linear regression
 ![Deliverable 1](https://user-images.githubusercontent.com/71739110/105636950-b6895380-5ea5-11eb-93c5-7eddb37ab577.png)

-# Summary Statistics on Suspension Coils,
+# Summary Statistics on Suspension Coils

-The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
-Why or why not?
+I created two summary tables to look at the mean, median, variance, and standard deviation of data.
+The first table looked at of the data as a whole, while the second table looked specific at each of the three different lots that the MechaCars were divided into.
+Here are the two tables.

 ## Total Summary
 ![total summary](https://user-images.githubusercontent.com/71739110/105638260-ad4fb500-5eac-11eb-8217-e3d54ae54689.png)